-When out celebrating the end of another long workweek with friends or colleagues at happy hour, you’re probably not thinking about the potential damage the drink you’re holding may have on your oral health.
+When out celebrating the end of another long work week with friends or colleagues at happy hour, you’re probably not thinking about the potential damage the drink you’re holding may have on your oral health.
 But just like everything else you eat or drink, alcohol can impact the health of your teeth and gums.
-How, exactly, does alcohol affect your oral health you ask?
+How, exactly, does alcohol affect your oral health?
 And how can you protect your teeth?
 Well, here is a peek at the connections between alcohol and oral health.

-But you should always think about what your drink contains.
+You should always be mindful about what your drink contains.
 Many cocktails, especially those mixed with sodas like Coke, contain high levels of sugar used to cover the strong taste of alcohol.
-As patients of Sonora dentist Dr. Paul Berger should know all too well, sugar has a terrible affect on your teeth.
-Sugar feeds bacteria living in the mouth to produce harmful acids that slowly erode away at your tooth enamel.
+As patients of Sonora dentist Dr. Paul Berger know, sugar has a terrible affect on your teeth.
+Sugar feeds bacteria living in the mouth to produce harmful acids that slowly erode your tooth enamel.
 Too much sugar intake, especially over a long period of time, can lead to the development of cavities.
 This process of transforming sugar into acids happens immediately after you consume sugar.
-Frequently eating – or in this case drinking – items high in sugar causes acid attacks to occur again and again.
+Frequently eating – or in this case, drinking – items high in sugar causes acid attacks to occur again and again.

 For this reason, you should pick what you drink carefully.
 Drinks that contain less sugar are better for the health of your teeth and waistline.
 So rather than order a rum and coke, consider drinking rum on the rocks or neat, instead.
 If you desire a sweeter flavor, consider ordering a glass of wine rather than a cocktail like a margarita or cosmopolitan.
 The fermentation process of wine actually removes much of the sugar from the beverage, despite the sweeter taste.
-However, dessert wines actually contain a high amount of sugar, so be alert when ordering your drink.
+However, dessert wines actually contain a high amount of sugar, so be aware at dessert time.

 When you consume alcohol in excess it becomes a danger to your oral health.
 In fact, the American Dental Association warns that individuals who abuse alcohol have an increased risk of suffering from a variety of oral health complications.
 For example, one in three alcohol abusers will develop potentially precancerous oral lesions.
 But how does alcohol contribute to these issues?
 There are a number of ways: